Muzaka family: Late Middle Ages

-In 1090, the earliest mention of the Muzaka family, as a loyal commander of Alexios I Komnenos (r.
-1081-1118), was in the work of Byzantine historian Anna Komnene.
+The earliest mention of the Muzaka family, as a loyal commander of Alexios I Komnenos (r.
+1081-1118) circa 1090, was in the work of Byzantine historian Anna Komnene.
 One of the first notable members of the family was Andrea I Muzaki who was, like some other members of the Albanian nobility, given impressive Byzantine-like title like sebastokrator by Charles of Anjou in order to subdue them more easily.
 In 1279, Gjon I Muzaka, who remained loyal to the Byzantines and resisted the Angevin conquest of Albania, was captured by the forces of Charles of Anjou, but under the pressure of local Albanian nobles he was later released.
 The Muzaka family continued to remain loyal to the Byzantine Empire and resisted the expansion of the Serbian Kingdom.
 At the end of the 13th and beginning of the 14th century members of the Muzaka family controlled a region between the rivers of Devoll and Vjosë.
 Andrea I ruled in the period of 1280—1319; Andrea II ruled, with some interruptions, in the period between 1319 and 1372.
 In 1319 three members of the Muzaka family even tried to get help from the Pope.
 For their loyalty to Byzantium, the head of the family Andrea II Muzaka gained the title of Despot in 1335, while other Muzakas continued to pursue careers in the Byzantine government in Constantinople.

 As soon as Andrea II Muzaka had obtained the title of despot, he endorsed an anti-Byzantine revolt (1335-1341) in his domains, and also formed an alliance with the Anjou from Naples on 30 December 1336, whereas he was recognized as a vassal of Robert, Prince of Taranto.
 As proof of his fidelity to the Capetian House of Anjou, Andrea II Muzaka had to leave one of his sons as hostage in Durazzo.